JessiChartier/p-dat/diagrammatic_reasoning_4.md

-# Diagrammatic Reasoning #4
+# Diagrammatic Reasoning

-Diagrammatic reasoning tests assess your logical reasoning ability.
+The PDAT's diagrammatic reasoning evaluation assesss your logical reasoning ability.
 The questions measure your ability to infer a set of rules from a flowchart or sequence of diagrams and then to apply those rules to a new situation.

 ## Questions